 If you’ve never used Mod Podge, it’s like a very messy glue that you can paint with and dries clear.
-It’s handy for little kids because, although a bit messy, they don’t really have to worry about getting glue on the “right” side and their birds getting accidentally stuck upside down.
+It’s handy for kids because, although it’s a bit messy, they don’t have to worry about getting glue on the “right” side.
+Or, if their birds get accidentally stuck upside down.
 You can just put your picture down and paint over it.
 Sure, you could also just use a glue stick, but the mess is half the fun!
 But don’t worry, it washes off easily.

-Now that our collage was soaked with Mod Podge, we tore up bits of tissue paper and stuck it to our tree to give it some texture.
-I always save odds and ends of tissue paper from gifts and packages – it can come in handy for craft projects.
+Now that our collage was soaked with Mod Podge, we tore up bits of tissue paper and stuck it to our tree for texture.
+I always save odds and ends of tissue paper from gifts and packages.
+It can come in handy for craft projects.
 We added in a bit of blue and purple to make “flowers” as well.

 Last, we decided our birds needed a nest.
 I cut a few small strips of paper and cardboard and glued them to a corner of the tree.
 We added in a few buttons as “eggs” as well.

 After it dried, the kids were immensely proud of their tree and decided to color on it as well.
-I had initially planned on letting them each make their own, but it turned out to be much more fun to watch them work on a project together.
+I had initially planned on letting them each make their own.
+It turned out to be much more fun to watch them work on a project together!